MAFINZ/OpenGL-Orbit/README.md

 # OpenGL-Orbit
 Making a planet orbit thingy with opengl or something like that for school coding club or sum

 include folder has GLAD, GLFW3, GLM
+Shader header, texture header, resource manager header are from learnopengl.org currently I will make my own sometime later or for a different project

 my linux system command line